TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.disagreementwithacharge/unexpectedcharges-disagreementwithacharge-never-signed-up-for-this-service.md

 ### **I never signed up for this service**

 Azure provides a Cost Management tool to understand the resource that is causing the service-related prices.
-[Here](https://docs.microsoft.com/azure/cost-management-billing/costs/quick-acm-cost-analysis?tabs=azure-portal) is the documentation on performing costs analysis using the above tool that you can use to identify the resource that was deployed for the service related price.
+[Review this documentation](https://docs.microsoft.com/azure/cost-management-billing/costs/quick-acm-cost-analysis?tabs=azure-portal) on performing costs analysis using the Cost Management tool.
+This can help you identify the resource that was deployed for the service-related price.

 ## **Recommended Documents**